 Increased Burden of Healthcare Utilization and Cost Associated with Opioid-Related Constipation Among Patients with Noncancer Pain

-Ancilla W. Fernandes, PhD, David M. Kern, MS, Catherine Datto, MD, MS, Yen-Wen Chen, PhD, Charles McLeskey, MD, Ozgur Tunceli, PhD
+Ancilla W. Fernandes, PhD, David M. Kern, PhD, Catherine Datto, MD, MS, Yen-Wen Chen, PhD, Charles McLeskey, MD, Ozgur Tunceli, PhD

 Opioid-induced constipation can adversely affect patients’ quality of life.
 This study was designed to assess healthcare utilization and costs, including all-cause, constipation-related, and pain-related costs, for patients with versus those without opioid-induced constipation.